AdonayTeshome/CC-documentation/README.md

 ## The Credit Commons Protocol

-A protocol designed to allow accounting contexts of all kinds to be connected via a minimal protocol (each context remaining sovereign).
+A Protocol designed to allow accounting contexts of all kinds to be connected via a minimal Protocol (each context remaining sovereign).

-An open protocol designed as a ledger transaction primitive for proposition, validation and completion of transactions between any two accounts on any ledger with a valid address in a namespace 'tree'.
+An open Protocol designed as a ledger transaction primitive for proposition, validation and completion of transactions between any two accounts on any ledger with a valid address in a namespace 'tree'.

 The driving intent is to allow accounting contexts which are socially manageable (ie operate at some version of 'local' scale) to associate together in groups which are also socially manageable: this federation process can achieve economic 'network effects' without requiring centralised governance (states/fiat currencies) or trustlessness (permissionless crypto).

-The protocol is defined as an API.
+The Protocol is defined as an API.

-Each ledger in the tree is assumed to be an independent server - a 'black box' which is required only to implement the Protocol and have a valid address in the namespace.
+Each ledger in the tree is assumed to be an independent server - a 'black box' which is required only to implement the Protocol (respond appropriately to API calls) and have a valid address in the namespace.

-The protocol, by design, requires only necessary information from each ledger in respect of its immediate 'trunkward' and 'leafward' connections to process a transaction.
+The protocol, by design, requires only a mminimum of necessary information from each ledger in respect of its immediate 'trunkward' and 'leafward' connections to process a transaction.

-A transaction fundamentally increases the balance in account to be credited, and reduces the balance in the account to be deited commensurately ('exchange rates' set by each ledger may mean that the debit and credit numbers are not the same).
+A transaction fundamentally increases the balance in the account to be credited, and reduces the balance in the account to be debited appropriately ('exchange rates' set by each ledger may mean that the debit and credit numbers are not the same).
+'Policy' and 'Business Logic' are allowed for, to be implemented by each ledger autonomously: these allow for a wide variety of specific characteristics at ledger and transaction level to be developed, so that the Protocol can support significant diversity of implementation without loss of transaction processing interoperability.

 ## Purpose of the Credit Commons Protocol

-What the Credit Commons protocol does - literally all it does - is allow any two accounts in a nested treed of accounting ledgers to be commensurably adjusted without changing the overall balance of any ledgers (which will always add up to zero on any ledger), reliably keeping all such transaction records in order.
-Transactions are 'validated' according to any policies which may have been applied through governance, but the protocol does not care what those policies are.
+The Credit Commons Protocol allows any two accounts in an (arbitrary, fractal) nested tree of accounting ledgers to be appropriately adjusted (ie performance of an accounting transaction), reliably keeping all such transaction records in order.
+Transactions are 'validated' according to any policies which may have been applied through governance, but the Protocol does not 'care' what those policies are.
+The overall balance of any intermediary (non 'leaf') ledger will be unaffected by any transaction (by default the balance will always be zero).

-Transactions may also be labelled with a 'business logic' identifier - on the basis of which other transactions may be automatically generated. but again, the protocol does not care what these are, or why they have been generated.
+Transactions may also be labelled with a 'business logic' identifier - on the basis of which other transactions may be automatically generated. but again, the Protocol does not 'care' what these are, or why they have been generated.

-There are a (very few) protocol level administrative functions - notably the ability to run a transaction in reverse to effectively delete it - but that's it.
+There are a (very few) Protocol level administrative functions - notably the ability to run a transaction in reverse to effectively delete it.

-What the meaning of the numbers in the accounts is, what the intent of the entities intitiating the transactions might be, what types of business logic may be applied - all this is specified higher in the stack.
+What the meaning of the numbers in the accounts is, what the intent of the entities intitiating the transactions might be, what types of business logic may be applied - all this is irrelevant to the Protocol - assumed to be specified higher in the stack.

 The intention is for it to be usable in the widest practical variety of contexts, under the widest variety of conditions (of both technical implementation and social agreement).

 This is to facilitate the invention and elaboration of the gamut of social relationships which are in any way improved by the maintenance of abstract accounts, while ensuring that it is technoically possible for those social-relationship-contexts to connect to each other for exchange in some way improved by the movement of accounting numbers, if they consider such exchange useful.

-the CredCom protocol is *not* 'the Credit Commons' - any more than 'the internet protocol' know n as IP *is* 'the internet*.
+the CredCom Protocol is *not* 'the Credit Commons' - any more than 'the internet protocol' know n as IP *is* 'the internet*.

 'The Credit Commons' describes a federated 'fractal tree' of ledgers, where the ledgers constituting the trunk, branches and twigs *are* governed as 'mutual credit' exchanges, while the leaves, by contrast, can be anything they wish to be - anything from a single person, to a gift-economy collective, to a football team, to a blockchain, to a business or group of businesses, to a megacorporation.
 The only thing any of these needs to do to participate in the Credit Commons is to find a ledger which oit wishes to be a member of, and which will accept it as a member.